andrelandgraf/andrelandgraf/contents/articles/2023-03-25_the_full_stack_of_the_web_platform.md

 ## Full stack web frameworks

-Full stack web frameworks are a new category of frameworks that span across both the client and the frontend.
+Full stack web frameworks are a new category of frameworks that span across both the browser and the server runtime.

 Full stack web frameworks offer tons of functionality out of the box to build great user experiences.
 Also, features such as client-server type inference and code co-location provide an amazing developer experience.
 Kent C. Dodds calls these frameworks [the web's next transition](https://www.epicweb.dev/the-webs-next-transition).